-Much has been achieved over the lifetime of the HAMP and around £95m has been invested in maintenance and improvement works.
-Continued investment in specialist ICT highway asset management systems has enabled the gathering of accurate inventory and condition data which allows resources to be targeted in the most effective way.
+Much has been achieved over the lifetime of the HAMP and around £90m has been invested in maintenance and improvement works.
+Investment in specialist ICT highway asset management systems has enabled the gathering of very accurate inventory and condition data which allows resources to be targeted in the most effective way.
 Other innovation includes systems to identify the best treatment options to maximise the life of the asset and get best value for money.
+The Authority has consistently achieved the highest banding in the Department for Transport (DfT) Highway Maintenance Incentive Fund which rewards highway authorities who can demonstrate excellent highway asset management practice.
 The following has been achieved over the lifetime of the HAMP:

-- 178.27 km of road renewed and 92.45km of footways improved.
+- 160 km of road renewed and 90km of footways improved - 50 bridges repaired - 280 footway improvement schemes completed - 12 major highway projects delivered (e.g. A1058 Coast Road improvements)

-- 56 bridges repaired.

-- 295 footway improvement schemes completed.

-- 19 major highway projects delivered.